citizenweb3/web3-society/ambassadors/README.md

 3. Add related content to web3 society telegram channel (amount?)

 B) Level 2, 45-85:
-1. 3-4 unique memes per month
+1. 2-3 original (not copied or reposted) memes per month.
+Can be AI generated
 2. Spread around social media at own discretion, but publicly verifiable if needed
 3. Extra / Additional provable twitter engagement, with mentions, etc